printers-for-people/catboat/docs/PID.md

 More important than listed above, **PID how you print**.
 If your part fans are on when printing, PID tune with them on.

 ### Choosing the right PID Algorithm
-Klipper offers two different PID algorithms: Positional and Velocity
+Kalico offers two different PID algorithms: Positional and Velocity

 * Positional (`pid`)
     * The standard algorithm